-Inksprout’s AI summarizes any link you post social media, so you don’t have to.
-Simply paste interesting links into Inksprout for content summaries and quotes you can schedule in social media management tools such as Sprout, Buffer and Hootsuite.
+Inksprout’s AI video and caption generator summarizes any link you want to post social media, so you don’t have to.
+Simply paste interesting links into Inksprout for multiple content summaries and videos you can schedule in social media management tools such as Sprout, Buffer and Hootsuite.
 You can even automate it with the latest and greatest content in your niche via Zapier and RSS feeds.
 A real time saver!

 Inksprout is an AI writing assistant for faster and smarter social media posts.

-Submit a link and Inksprout will instantly suggest a summary of the key points to send to your followers, saving you oodles of time and upping engagement.
-You can use it with your favorite platforms (LinkedIn, Facebook, Twitter) and schedulers (e.g. Hootsuite, Buffer, Sproutsocial, Zoho Social).
+Submit a link and Inksprout will instantly generate videos and captions to accompany it, saving you oodles of time and upping engagement.
+You can use it with your favorite platforms (LinkedIn, Facebook, Twitter - sadly not Instagram captions, yet) and schedulers (e.g. Hootsuite, Buffer, Sproutsocial, Zoho Social).

-There’s a few Inksproud modes to choose from: Prompts, Summaries, Quotes and Rewrite.
+There’s a few caption generator modes to choose from: Prompts, Summaries, Quotes and Rewrite.
 We’ll review each of these, which range from clever breakdowns and fun takes on the original, through to Inksprout’s random quote feature.

 He did so alongside his reading assistant Kaffae, which tracks your reading diet and suggests similar reads.
-Masa builds as a side-hussle, building out of curiosity in the hope that, one-day, his side things can be his main thing.
+Masa’s online tools are side-hustles, built out of curiosity in the hope that, one-day, his side things can be his main thing.

 I signed-up to Inksprout’s free plan, offering unlimited scheduled posts on unlimited accounts.
 However, the caption limits – the number of variations Inksprout will generate – is capped at 5 per day on this tier so it’s really only for trying out the tool.
 Inksprout kindly upgraded me to a Premium account to allow me to trial their RSS/Zapier Summary Automation feature and really put the tool to the test.